Otso Liimatta

-Otso Urho Eemil Liimatta (born 10 July 2004) is a Finnish professional footballer who plays as a midfielder for Allsvenskan club IFK Värnamo, on loan from Primeira Liga club Famalicão, and the Finland under-21 national team.
+Otso Urho Eemil Liimatta (born 10 July 2004) is a Finnish professional footballer who plays as a midfielder for Allsvenskan club Sirius, and the Finland under-21 national team.

 Club career

 AC Oulu

 Born in Oulu and raised in Karjasilta, Liimatta played in the youth sector of Tervarit before signing his first professional contract with AC Oulu in September 2020.

 He made his Veikkausliiga debut on 28 May 2021, aged 16, in a 3–1 away loss to HJK: in the process, he assisted his side's only goal.
 During 2021, Liimatta played for the club's reserve team Oulun Luistinseura (OLS) in third-tier Kakkonen, and additionally made nine appearances in Veikkausliiga with the first team.

 Liimatta scored his first goal in the league on 29 April 2022, the opener in a 3–0 home win against Haka.
 In the summer of 2022, various Finnish media outlets reported that Liimatta had attracted interest by several high-profile European clubs.
 At the end of the 2022 season, Liimatta was named the Best Young Player of the Year at the Captain's Ball awards held by the Finnish FA.